Raptor123471/DingoLingo/README.md

 Button play plugin:
 * Set emoji with the setting command to enable this feature
-* Emote must be in same server as bot
+* Emote must be available for bot
 * Needs Manage Message permissions

 Custom Cookies: